Main Content Region

 Approving Authority – a person to whom authority has been delegated in writing to approve expenses for meals, light refreshments, and other amenities described within the policy.

 Auxiliary Organization Funds – CSU auxiliary organizations are separate legal entities authorized in the Education Code to provide essential services to students and employees.
-Auxiliary organizations operate in association with campuses pursuant to special written agreements, and are authorized to perform specific functions that contribute to the educational mission of the campus.
+Auxiliary organizations operate in association with campuses pursuant to special written agreements and are authorized to perform specific functions that contribute to the educational mission of the campus.
 These organizations are subject to applicable state and federal laws and regulations.

 Employee Meetings – meetings which serve a CSU business purpose and are generally administrative in nature such as staff meetings, CSU system wide meetings of functional offices, meetings of the Academic Senate, campus meetings of deans and directors, employee morale functions, extended formal training sessions, conferences, extended strategic planning sessions, and meetings of appointed workgroups and committees.
-Does not include one on one lunches when the meeting could otherwise be completed during the regular business day.
+Does not include one on one lunches or group working lunches when the meeting could otherwise be completed during the regular business day.

 Events and Recognition – Events which serve a CSU business purpose and are in acknowledgement of milestones, significant contributions and employee recognition are generally allowable.